DaixuanLi/AutoBlox_Artifact/README.md

 ./setup_xdb.sh
 ```

-The xdb directory is automatically set to the shared directory of AutoBlox.
+The xdb directory is automatically set to the root directory of AutoBlox.
 If you wish to build your own xdb, please change the xdb directory in setup_xdb.sh file.
+The setup on cloudlab is different, please refer to the cloudlab accunt we provided.

 Then, you can start reproducing the figures.